ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/JS_-_Chai_(testing).md

 tags: [hmpps]
 ---

-A BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+Chai is a popular assertion library for JavaScript used in testing applications.
+It provides a variety of assertion styles (like BDD, TDD, and assert) that allow developers to write clear and expressive tests.
+Chai can be used with various testing frameworks, such as Mocha, to enhance the testing experience by enabling easy validation of expected outcomes in code.